jmb004/jmb004.github.io/_posts/2021-1-01-WordPress.md

 I pre-processed the data in Excel.
 This was to filter down to Michigan data.
 What we are looking at is 3-dimensional long data that I want to analyze.
 3d from the fact that it's a County, crossed by a Group, crossed by a Year.

 ## The Problem ##
 The problem arises when multiple data points have the same FIPS.
+ON my first map it was clear that the various data points for one County were not represented but only the first.
+For example, if Alleghan County has 3 sub-groups of Orthodox relgion and each have a membership count, then only the first sub-group by as read numerically from the .csv would be mapped.
 Simply, how does the mapping function work to read in the data accounting for this?
+I could not find a direct answer to this question, so I decided to play around with options to learn how it operates.

 ## Possible Solutions ##
 There a few options: reduce the variables in the data set to only 2 (i.e., reduce the variables Year and Group to 1) so that the map is a plot of 2 variables.
 Or, use another parameter of the function to create a 3rd dimension.
 This would only look different and maybe be harder to interpret quickly.
 The question is, what do I want to show?